iavofficial/IAVFrontendFramework/README.md

 Major release 17 of npm must be installed at least.
 Otherwise issues with typescript will occur.

 ## Example project
-To be able to view the results of code changes in the framework live there is an example project in the "example" folder.
-To develop properly you should use the "npm devmode" command in the frameworks root folder and the "npm start" command in the example project's root folder.
+To be able to view the results of code changes in the framework live there is an example project in the *example* folder.
+To develop properly you should use the *npm devmode* command in the frameworks root folder and the *npm start* command in the example project's root folder.